WPPN 02/21: Reserving contracts with businesses with a public service mission

 Contracts tendered pursuant to Regulation 77 must:

-- not be awarded to organisations who have previously won contracts tendered under Regulation 77 for the same services by the same contracting authority within the past 3 years, and
+- not be awarded to organisations who have previously won contracts tendered under Regulation 77 for the same services by the same WPS body within the past 3 years, and

 - not exceed a maximum duration of 3 years.